scohen40/CooklangTranslatorAI/README.md

 Cooklang Recipe Converter is a Node.js application that utilizes OpenAI's GPT-3 to convert plain recipe text into Cooklang format.
 This project aims to provide an easy-to-use interface for users to input traditional recipe instructions and receive a structured Cooklang version.

 ## Feature Goals
-- [ ] Converts plain recipe text to Cooklang format.
-- [ ] Utilizes GPT-3 for natural language processing.
+- [x] Converts plain recipe text to Cooklang format utilizing GPT-3 for natural language processing.
-- [ ] Simple and user-friendly web interface.
+- [ ] Simple and user-friendly web interface with back and forth text-to-cooklang conversion, implementing React.js.
+- [ ] Implements CookLang parser to display results.
+- [ ] Unit Testing to verify conversion results.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: